-Pearl Island residents enjoy a front-row seat to lots of boating activity.
+Pearl Island residents enjoy a front-row seat to lots of boating activities.
 On the north side, vessels are underway in Spieden Channel traveling to and from Roche Harbor or sailing westward into Canadian waters to clear customs at Sidney, British Columbia.
 On the south side, anchored boats dance to the rhythm of waves, tidal currents, and visiting boaters’ schedules.
-And each summer evening, they are treated to Roche Harbor Resort’s Colors Ceremony, complete with Cannon Salute before the American flag is retired at sunset.
+And each summer evening, they are treated to Roche Harbor Resort’s Colors Ceremony complete with a Cannon Salute before the American flag is retired at sunset.

 (Photo courtesy of Wikimedia Commons)